kha84/pgttsjaisrar/README.md

     - what is the best search engine?
     - (no applicable command found => get answer from DDG)

-5. Switch from online recognition to Mozilla Deep Speech
+5. Switch from online recognition to Mozilla Deep Speech or similar

 6. Implement a fallback mechanism in sayit shell file, so if internet is not around (and gTTS won't work) we'll switch to something different

-7. Implement some more commands, like "Switch to gaming mode" / "Enough of gaming" with confirmations
+7. Implement confirmations for dangerous commands  like "Switch to gaming mode" / "Enough of gaming".

+8. Restructure the code a bit:
+    - so it won't be just silly plaintext matching, but using regexp
+    - add to the same place of config bindings to various functions to call

-8. Return the browser manipulation tool back (DISPLAY issue, when X is not started)
+9. Return the browser manipulation tool back (DISPLAY issue, when X is not started in multi-user.target)